VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

 <br> The above is the image of the simplified ASIC Design flow.
 <br> First major step of ASIC Design Flow is **_SYNTHESIS_**.
 In this RTL is converted to a circuit out of components from the Standard Cell Library (SCL).
 The Circuit is described in HDL and usually reffered as Gate Level Netlist.

 The next step is **_Floor and Power Planning_**.
-Floor Planning has different meaning depending whether we wan to implement the whole chip or just the samll elements known as **MACROS** about which you can know in the [termonologies](https://github.com/VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/blob/main/README.md#-before-starting-with-the-concepts-here-are-some-basic-termonologies-that-will-help-you-understand-the-after-written-things-the-better-way-).
+Floor Planning has different meaning depending whether we want to implement the whole chip or just the small elements known as **MACROS** about which you can know in the [termonologies](https://github.com/VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/blob/main/README.md#-before-starting-with-the-concepts-here-are-some-basic-termonologies-that-will-help-you-understand-the-after-written-things-the-better-way-).

 If we try to know the difference , it would be like:-
  <br> CHIP FLOOR PLANNING